convenient/hyper-dimensional-mazes/README.md

 The sidewinder algorithm is similar to the binary algorithm, however it results in one spanning path along a single axis of the maze.
 I refer to this as the "backbone" and you can see it on the left hand side of the 2D generation below.

 The backbone and associated generation logic was very difficult to abstract for higher dimensions, and my solution is very buggy.
 The code fails far more frequently than it runs, and in order to get any usable output I had to reduce the size of the maze as the dimensions increase.

+### Sidewinder 2D and 3D

-You can still see a similar pattern in the small 3D maze as in the 2D maze, both solutions pass through the backbone on one axis.
+Despite the failings of this algorithm when it runs you can still see a similar pattern in the small 3D maze as in the 2D maze, both solutions pass through the backbone on one axis.

 ![sidewinder2d](readme/sidewinder_2d.gif)
 ![sidewinder2d_solution](readme/sidewinder_2d.png)